demisto/content-docs/docs/tutorial-setup-dev.md

 sb@dddd:~/demisto$
 ```

-Awesome, let's move forward!
+And that's it!
+Again, if the installation fails, check out [this](https://github.com/pyenv/pyenv/wiki/Common-build-problems) page.

 #### GitHub

-Not much to check here, just go to [GitHub](https://github.com) and make sure that you have an account or Sign-Up:
+Not much to check here, just go to [GitHub](https://github.com) and make sure that you have an account or Sign Up for one:

 ![GitHub](doc_imgs/03-github.png)